hazalsenturk/linking_cell_types_to_brain_phenotypes/README.md

 # Mapping the Cellular Etiology of Schizophrenia and Diverse Brain Phenotypes
-This is the code for the following publication:
 Laramie E Duncan*, Tayden Li*, Madeleine Salem, Will Li, Leili Mortazavi, Hazal Senturk, Naghmeh Shargh, Sam Vesuna, Hanyang Shen, Jong Yoon, Gordon Wang, Jacob Ballon, Longzhi Tan, Brandon Scott Pruett, Brian Knutson, Karl Deisseroth, William J Giardino.

-Mapping the Cellular Etiology of Schizophrenia and Diverse Brain Phenotypes (in revision).
+## Summary
+This repository presents a comprehensive data-driven approach to unraveling the cellular and molecular underpinnings of psychiatric disorders, with a focus on schizophrenia.
+By integrating single nuclei RNA sequencing (snRNAseq) data with genome-wide association studies (GWAS) results, our work identifies and characterizes specific brain cell types implicated in disease etiology.
+Our findings not only validate previously reported associations but also reveal novel cell type contributions, achieving greater molecular specificity than earlier studies.
+This project further lays the foundation for a cell-type based classification system and offers a strategic roadmap for drug repurposing, novel therapeutic development, and personalized treatment strategies for psychiatric and other complex brain disorders.

 ## Software Requirements
 1. Python libraries: `h5py`, `numexpr`